-Figure 59.
-The geographic profile of POTENTIAL accident (collision + grounding) oil outflow.
+Figure 59.The geographic profile of POTENTIAL accident (collision + grounding) oil outflow.

-In sections to come we shall provide geographic profile analysis results for combined accident frequencies and oil outflow results as presented for the 2010 base case year in Figure 58 and Figure 59 for the various What-If and Risk Management Scenarios.
+In sections to come we shall provide geographic profile analysis results for combined POTENTIAL accident frequencies and POTENTIAL oil loss results as presented for the 2010 base case year in Figure 58 and Figure 59 for the various What-If and RMM Scenarios.
 When presenting these geographic profiles the panels in Figure 58 and Figure 59 shall be repeated for visual contrast purposes.
-Detailed and broken-down analysis results are available in the format of result presentations at:
+Detailed and broken-down analysis results by collisions and groundings are available in the format of result presentations at: